H4nsie/EnphaseEnvoy/README.md

 Installation and setup
 ----------------------
-Note: User credentials for the Envoy are read from the internal xml file

 Follow the Domoticz guide on [Using Python Plugins](https://www.domoticz.com/wiki/Using_Python_plugins).
 Check limitations on the bottom of the page.